Fair Class-Incremental Learning using Sample Weighting: Related Work

-A recent study addresses model fairness in class-incremental learning where there is a risk of disproportionally forgetting previously-learned sensitive groups including classes, leading to unfairness across different groups.
-A recent study\,\citep{he2024gradient} addresses the dual imbalance problem involving both inter-task and intra-task imbalance by reweighting gradients.
-However, the bias is not only caused by the data imbalance, but also by the inherent or acquired characteristics of data itself\,\citep{DBLP:journals/csur/MehrabiMSLG21, angwin2022machine}.
-CLAD\,\citep{xu2024defying} first discovers imbalanced forgetting between classes caused by conflicts in representation and proposes a class-aware disentanglement technique to improve accuracy.
-Among the fairness-aware techniques, FaIRL\,\citep{DBLP:conf/aaai/ChowdhuryC23} supports group fairness metrics like demographic parity for continual learning, but proposes a representation learning method that does not directly optimize the given fairness measure and thus has limitations in improving fairness as we show in experiments.
-FairCL\,\citep{DBLP:conf/nips/TruongNRL23} also addresses fairness in a continual learning setup, but only focuses on resolving the imbalanced class distribution based on the number of pixels of each class in an image for semantic segmentation tasks.
-In comparison, we support fairness more generally in class-incremental learning by satisfying multiple notions of group fairness for sensitive groups including classes.
+A recent study addresses model fairness in class-incremental learning, where models may suffer from imbalanced forgetting of previously learned sensitive groups including classes, leading to unfairness across different groups\,\citep{he2024gradient, xu2024defying, DBLP:conf/aaai/ChowdhuryC23, DBLP:conf/nips/TruongNRL23} (see more details in Sec.~\refappendix{appendix:related_work}).
+FaIRL\,\citep{DBLP:conf/aaai/ChowdhuryC23} supports group fairness metrics like demographic parity for continual learning, but proposes a representation learning method that does not directly optimize the given fairness measure and thus has limitations in improving fairness as we show in experiments.
+FairCL\,\citep{DBLP:conf/nips/TruongNRL23} also addresses fairness in a continual learning setup, but only focuses on resolving the imbalanced class distribution based on the number of pixels of each class in an image, and is specific to semantic segmentation tasks.
+In comparison, we can mitigate bias from both data imbalance and intrinsic or acquired characteristics within the data by satisfying multiple notions of group fairness for sensitive groups including classes.